Andrew Bartlett: Departure from the Democrats and Greens candidacy

 Following the 2004 election, Bartlett did not re-contest the leadership, instead taking on the deputy leadership under Lyn Allison.
 Bartlett was defeated at the 2007 election, polling only 1.88% of the primary vote in Queensland.
 The Democrat vote was even lower in other states, and the party lost all its remaining Senate seats.
 He left the Senate at the expiration of his term in June 2008.

 In November 2009, Greens leader Bob Brown announced that Bartlett would contest the lower house seat of Brisbane at the 2010 federal election as a candidate for the Australian Greens.
 Bartlett came third in the seat in the 2010 election, gaining 21.3% of the vote with a swing to the Greens of just over 10%.

+This was not the first time that Bartlett contested Brisbane and against the sitting Labor member Arch Bevis.

+Bartlett had first contested Brisbane in 1996 for the Australian Democrats when he received 9.04% of the vote.

 In May 2012, Bartlett ran for the Lord Mayoralty of Brisbane for the Greens, receiving 10.7% of the primary vote, a 2.3% increase on the previous election.

 In 2015, years after the Democrats' parliamentary oblivion, the party was deregistered by the Australian Electoral Commission.
 Speaking as a former Democrats leader, Bartlett reflected that the party's support of the Howard Government's introduction of the GST was "politically catastrophic", but the "last straw" for the party was the demise of Stott Despoja as leader in 2002: